-Dr. Abike James will become the inaugural Vice Chair for Inclusion, Diversity and Equity for the Department of Obstetrics and Gynecology.
+Dr. Abike James has been appointed Vice Chair for Inclusion, Diversity and Equity for the Department of Obstetrics and Gynecology.
 In this role, she will work closely with the department chair to oversee, promote and facilitate excellence in diversity, inclusion, equity, and antiracism efforts across all aspects of the department.

 Penn Awarded $4.5 Million NIH Grant to Create a Comprehensive Resource for Women's Health

 Junhyong Kim, PhD, Chair and Patricia M. Williams Professor of Biology in the School of Arts and Sciences, and Kate O'Neill, MD MTR, Assistant Professor, Department of Obstetrics and Gynecology in the Perelman School of Medicine, have been awarded a Human BioMolecular Atlas Program grant supported by the Eunice Kennedy Shriver National Institute of Child Health & Human Development and the Common Fund of the National Institutes of Health.
 Drs.
 Kim and O'Neill are leading a multi-disciplinary team to create a comprehensive resource for women's health by documenting the molecular characteristics of individual cells in the female reproductive system.
 Read entire article here.

 New Possibilities for Parenthood